Identifying your child’s mutation.

 EXONDYS 51 is used to treat Duchenne muscular dystrophy in patients who have a confirmed mutation in the dystrophin gene that can be treated by skipping exon 51.

 EXONDYS 51 was approved under accelerated approval.
-Accelerated approval allows for drugs to be approved based on a marker that is considered reasonably likely to predict a clinical benefit that has not been proven.
+Accelerated approval allows for drugs to be approved based on a marker that is considered reasonably likely to predict a clinical benefit.
 EXONDYS 51 treatment increased the marker, dystrophin, in skeletal muscle in some patients.
 Verification of a clinical benefit may be needed for EXONDYS 51 to continue to be approved.

 If your child has been diagnosed with Duchenne, ask your doctor about genetic testing.